Breaking Down Washington Redskins' Best, Worst Contracts

 Since he's often considered Washington's weak link along the offensive line, it's difficult to justify how much Shawn Lauvao's contract drains this team's cap situation.

-The cold numbers say left guard Lauvao will count for $5 million against the cap in 2017.
+The cold numbers say the left guard will count for $5 million against the cap in 2017.
 It's an ample chunk of change for a down lineman far from impressive last season.

-In fact, Lauvao's job could be in jeopardy from sixth-round draft pick Chase Roullier, a center out of Wyoming with experience at left guard, per Mark Chichester of Pro Football Focus: "Starting left guard Shawn Lauvao was the 60th-ranked guard in all of football last season, and allowed 39 total pressures in 16 games."
+In fact, Lauvao's job could be in jeopardy from sixth-round draft pick Chase Roullier, a center out of Wyoming with experience at left guard, per Mark Chichester of Pro Football Focus: "Starting left guard Shawn Lauvao was the 60th-ranked guard in all of football last season and allowed 39 total pressures in 16 games."

 Roullier's arrival could also put veteran Spencer Long, a guard who has played center the last two years, back in the mix on the left.
 Long and Roullier aren't even the only threats to Lauvao's job, according to Mike Jones of the Washington Post: "Yes, Arie Kouandjio is expected to compete with Lauvao.
 But so is Isaiah Williams, who signed during last season.
 Coaches are high on both young players."

-With lingering question marks about his form, as well as this level of competition to supplant him in the starting lineup, Lauvao carries one of the worst contracts the Redskins currently pay out.
+With lingering question marks about his form as well as this level of competition to supplant him in the starting lineup, Lauvao carries one of the worst contracts the Redskins currently pay out.

 Best: Chris Thompson, RB